silksil/NOTES-CHEATSHEET/client/lodash.md

 import _ from 'lodash';
 ```

-Mapping over an object > same as array.map, but then for an object
+### Mapping over an object
+Same as array.map, but then for an object
 ```jsx
 renderPosts() {
  return  _.map(this.props.posts, post => {